Dobhashi: Name

 No name has been recorded for this register during its development and practice.
 In the 19th century, an Anglican priest called James Long coined the term Musalmani Bengali, which was also adopted by linguists such as Suniti Kumar Chatterji in the early 20th century.
 Sukumar Sen referred to it as Muslim Bengali.
 In 1921, the Islam Darshan monthly published an article on Bengali Muslim literature which referred to the register as Islami Bangla and considered its literature to be the "national literature" of Bengali Muslims.
 In 1968, Muhammad Abdul Hye and Syed Ali Ahsan published their History of Bengali literature where they coined the name Dobhashi, meaning 'bilingual', which came to be the most popular name for the register.
-Kazi Abdul Mannan was an advocate for the name Dobashi, as he opines that the register's usage was not limited to Muslims.
+Kazi Abdul Mannan was an advocate for the name Dobashi, as he opines that the register's usage was "not limited to Muslims".

 Structure

 Dobhashi Bengali was highly influenced by Arabic and Persian and in poetry, could grammatically change to adapt to Persian grammar without sounding odd to the reader.
 Arabic and Persian words in the register accounted for the majority of its vocabulary.
 As in most other foreign languages of Islamic communities, the Arabic borrowings were borrowed through Persian, not through direct exposure of Bengali to Arabic, a fact that is evidenced by the typically Persian phonological mutation of the words of Arabic origin.
-Dobhashi was also used for forms of story-telling like Puthi, Kissa, Jangnama, Raag, Jari, Hamd, Na`at and Ghazal.
+Dobhashi was also used for forms of story-telling like Puthi, Kissa, Jangnama, Raag, Jarigan, Hamd, Naʽat and Ghazal.
 Educated Bengalis would be multilingual and multi-literate enabling them to study and engage with Persian, Arabic and Bengali literature.
 Dobhashi manuscripts are paginated from right to left, imitating the Arabic-tradition.

 The following is a sample text in Dobhashi Bengali of Article 1 of the Universal Declaration of Human Rights by the United Nations: